livetrails/targetj/README.md

 15. textOnly: A boolean flag that sets the type of content to be text or HTML.
 16. canBeBracketed: A boolean flag that controls if the object will be optimized and included in the TargetJ task process only when visible.
 17. isInFlow: A boolean flag that determines if the object will be used to calculate the content height and width of its parent.
+18. onResize: An array of targets that will be reset and re-executed after a resize event.
+19. onClickEvent: An array of targets that will be reset and re-executed after a click event.
+20. onTouchEvent: An array of targets that will be reset and re-executed after a touch event.
+21. onScrollEvent: An array of targets that will be reset and re-executed after a scroll event.
+22. onKeyEvent: An array of targets that will be reset and re-executed after a key event.

 ## Features